-346 Consistent with §280.70(a) of the federal rule, specified that tests and inspections of spill and overfill prevention equipment may be suspended during temporary closure.
+347 Consistent with §280.70(a) of the federal rule, specified that tests and inspections of spill and overfill prevention equipment may be suspended during temporary closure.

-347 Consistent with §280.70(a) of the federal rule, specified that release detection and tests and inspections of release detection equipment, containment sumps, and hydrant pits and vaults may be suspended during temporary closure if the UST system is empty.
+348 Consistent with §280.70(a) of the federal rule, specified that release detection and tests and inspections of release detection equipment, containment sumps, and hydrant pits and vaults may be suspended during temporary closure if the UST system is empty.

-348 To be consistent with §280.113 of the federal rule, added requirement that financial responsibility must be maintained during temporary closure.
-However, unlike the federal rule, specified that financial responsibility does not need to be maintained during temporary closure if the UST system is emptied and a site assessment is completed after the system is emptied.
-A site assessment is not needed if a release had previously been confirmed and further remedial action is needed to clean up the confirmed release.
+349 To be consistent with §280.113 of the federal rule, added requirement that financial responsibility must be maintained during temporary closure.
+However, unlike the federal rule, specified that financial responsibility does not need to be maintained during temporary closure if the UST system is emptied and a site assessment is

-- (4) Permanent closure of substandard UST systems.
-An UST system must be permanently closed within twelve months of temporary closure if the tanks or piping do not meet the applicable performance standards or upgrade requirements in Part 3 of this chapter, unless: 349 - (a) A site assessment is performed around the UST system in accordance with WAC 173-360A-0730.
-Unless otherwise directed by the department, a site assessment is not required if: - (i) A release from the UST system had previously been confirmed and reported to the department; and - (ii) Further remedial action is necessary to investigate or clean up the confirmed release under WAC 173-360A-0750(4); and - (b) The department provides an extension of the twelve-month period.
+- (i) The UST system is emptied in accordance with subsection (2) of this section; and - (ii) After the UST system is emptied, a site assessment around the UST system is completed and reported in accordance with WAC 173-360A-0730.
+Unless otherwise directed by the department, a site assessment is not required if: - (A) A release from the UST system had previously been confirmed and reported to the department; and - (B) Further remedial action is necessary to investigate or clean up the confirmed release under WAC 173-360A-0750(4). - (4) Permanent closure of non-compliantsubstandard UST systems.
+Unless the department provides an extension, UST systems temporarily closed more than twelve months must be permanently closed in accordance with WAC 173 360A 810 if the tanks or piping do not meet the applicable performance standards or upgrade requirements in Part 3 of this chapter.
+The department may provide an extension if, before the end of the twelve month periodAn UST system must be permanently closed within twelve months of temporary closure if the tanks or piping do not meet the applicable performance standards or upgrade requirements in Part 3 of this chapter, unless: 350 - (a) A site assessment is performed around the UST system in accordance with WAC 173-360A-0730.
+Unless otherwise directed by the department, a site assessment is not required if: - (i) A release from the UST system had previously been confirmed and reported to the department; and - (ii) Further remedial action is necessary to investigate or clean up the confirmed release under WAC 173-360A-0750(4); and - (b) After the site assessment is completed, an extension is requested in writingThe department provides an extension of the twelve-month period.
 Requests for extensions must be submitted to the department in writing after the site assessment is completed. - (5) Returning UST systems to operation. - (a) Requirements for all temporarily closed UST systems.
-Before returning an UST system to operation, owners and operators must comply with all of the applicable requirements of this chapter, including any suspended during temporary closure under subsection (3) of this section.
-If financial responsibility is suspended during temporary closure, the owner or operator must demonstrate financial responsibility in accordance with WAC 173-360A-1045(1)(a) or (b), as applicable, before returning an UST system to operation. - (b) Additional requirements for UST systems temporarily closed more than ninety days.
-When an UST system is temporarily closed for more than ninety days, owners and operators must also comply with the following additional requirements. - (i) Tests and inspections.
-Before returning an UST system to operation, the following tests and inspections, as applicable, must be completed to ensure the UST system is operating properly and will prevent releases to the environment. - (A) Tanks and piping.
-If release detection is suspended during temporary closure, tightness tests of tanks and piping must be performed in accordance with WAC 173-360A-0635 and 173-360A-0650.
-This requirement does not apply to suction piping meeting the standards in WAC 173-360A-0600(1)(b)(i) through (v).
-The department must authorize any delivery or deposit of regulated substances needed to perform the tightness tests.
-To obtain such authorization: 350
+Before returning an UST system to operation, owners and operators must ensure compliance comply with all of the applicable requirements of this chapter, including any suspended during temporary closure under subsection (3) of this section.
+If financial responsibility is suspended during temporary closure, the owner or operator must demonstrate financial completed after the system is emptied.
+A site assessment is not needed if a release had previously been confirmed and further remedial action is needed to clean up the confirmed release.

-349 Clarified that UST systems temporarily closed more than twelve months must be permanently closed if the tanks and piping do not meet applicable performance standards or upgrade requirements.
+350 Clarified that UST systems temporarily closed more than twelve months must be permanently closed if the tanks and piping do not meet applicable performance standards or upgrade requirements.